 Loot is carefully inspected by parents and rationed.
 Parents will agonise for weeks over the damage done to teeth by over-consumption of Chuppa Chups and Skittles.

-Halloween has most certainly evolved into a monstrous commercial business.
+Halloween has evolved into a monstrous commercial business.
 It is now the third biggest retail event after Christmas and Easter.
 But is that so bad?
 Personally, I love the turn Halloween has taken.
 I’m no crafter and I will always be the mum who buys the costume but I am absolutely willing to get into the spirit of it all.
 Heck, I’ll even dress up!
-I think ours would be classifed as a ‘good’ house – you might not get a Refresher bar but you can be guaranteed a packet of Haribo and a Milky Way.
+I think ours would be classified as a ‘good’ house – you might not get a Refresher bar but you can be guaranteed a packet of Haribo and a Milky Way.
 It’s only once a year after all.

 I’d love to hear about your Halloween memories.
 Are you keeping the traditions alive with your own kids?
 Do you think Halloween has become an exercise in commercial trickery or is it simply an opportunity to treat your family and have some harmless fun?
 Do share!
 And have a super spooky Halloween!